William J. Hazzard, Esq.

 A Message from Bill

-I am a full-time Florida Supreme Court Certified Circuit Civil Mediator and a Qualified Arbitrator based in Naples, Florida with the ability to travel throughout Florida and beyond to assist you with your Alternative Dispute Resolution needs.
+I am a full-time Florida Supreme Court Certified Circuit Civil Mediator and a Qualified Arbitrator based in Naples, Florida with the ability to "travel" throughout Florida and beyond using my Zoom Pro account to assist you with your virtual Alternative Dispute Resolution needs.

 In mediation I apply my years of experience as a litigator, business owner and community leader to help parties involved in a dispute find an acceptable result for themselves so that they do not have to rely on a judge or jury to determine the result for them.
 As an arbitrator, I combine the legal knowledge I have developed through 23 years of applying the law to the facts of a case to provide litigants and their counsel with a reasoned decision that they can understand.
 A list below contains a representative sample of the types of cases in which I have previously participated.